How to Support Students in the Event of Instructional Disruption

-This guide is intended to assist instructors in supporting undergraduate students’ learning in the event of instructional disruptions.
-We offer these suggestions in the hope of sustaining the best level of support possible for undergraduate instruction and making it simple for faculty to identify tools and approaches that could make their work easier during any disruption to normal instruction.
+This guide is intended to assist instructors in supporting students’ learning in the event of instructional disruptions.
+We offer these suggestions in the hope of sustaining the best level of support possible for instruction and making it simple for faculty to identify tools and approaches that could make their work easier during any disruption to normal instruction.

 The suggestions below are not intended as a directive for faculty to increase their own workloads.
 We are profoundly cognizant of the burdens that have been placed on faculty teaching through the pandemic and of the consequences for faculty research, work/life balance, and well-being.